raychangCode/personal_site/README.txt

-This is my webite's using template from Massively by HTML5 UP.
+My webite's using template from Massively by HTML5 UP.